robertgluszkiewicz/news-v2.0/README.md

 #News Application v2.0

-It is my next (and working) version "News" application.
-This time without Spring using, based on Core Java and News API Client from API documentation.
+It is second version of "News" application.
+This time based on Core Java and News API Client from API documentation.

 Required application features:
 1. Uses the public API https://newsapi.org